Henna Drills before Henna Thrills

 For how long will the course be accessible after purchase?

 What if I can’t be present during the live Q & A?

 I’m new to henna is this for me?

 I already know how to draw with henna.
-Do I need to take this class?
+Do I need to take this course?

-Please keep in mind this is NOT a design building class!
-In this class we focus on how each pattern individually is drawn.
-If you want to learn how to build Moroccan Henna designs I suggest you take my Fessi class after this class.
+Please keep in mind this is NOT a design building course!
+In this course we focus on how each pattern individually is drawn.
+If you want to learn how to build Moroccan Henna designs I suggest you take my Fessi course after this class.

-My classes are suitable for all levels unless mentioned otherwise.
+My courses are suitable for all levels unless mentioned otherwise.
 That being said there are some conditions that I hold up to garantee a succesful achievement.

 - you are determined to learn how Moroccan patterns are drawn (with a syringe)

 - you are willing to work and spend time on your practises